My Journey with vTOS Part 4 www.innovativehealthfitness.com

 This test was pretty painful and I really didn’t feel well the rest of the day.
 And was super sore the next few days.
 The nurse started with small shocks in different areas of my arm starting with my right arm and then moving to my left to compare.
 She put stickers all over my arm and then placed small jumper cables like tools on the stickers.
 It was such a weird feeling.
 With each shock, she would up the voltage and my arm would jerk.
 After the nurse was done with her test the Neurologist came in and did an exam and then he performed the big nerve test.
 Sticking a large needle into my hand, and bicep but the most painful test was when he stuck the needle into my spine starting on my right side and then shocking me.
 He then did the same thing on my left side.
 My whole body jumped.
 It was just so crazy and painful!
 So glad to have that done with!

-Check out vTOS Update
+Check out Planksgiving 2020

 Ryan and I stopped for lunch in between my appointments.
 Which was great but I was drained.